 - We ask patients to order their prescription when they have 7 days of medication left

 - If you have a build-up of medication, please let the POD know, so that they can adjust the quantities so that everything falls in line

 - Please do not order ‘just in case’.
 If you need medication in the future then you will be able to request it

 - Let the POD know if you have stopped taking any of your medication

 Telephone lines are open between 08:00 – 16:30 Monday to Friday (excluding weekends and bank holidays).
-Outside of these hours or if you are having trouble accessing the line at any time you may request a call back using their online form.

 Prescription Charges and Exemptions